NexStandard/NexYamlSerializer/NexVYaml/readme.md

 The serializer ignores private fields during the serialization process.
 Make sure to use public/internal properties or fields for data you want to serialize.

 4. **DataContract Inherited**
-The serializer does not support inherited DataContracts and won't in upcomming releases, classes have to be directly.
+The serializer does not support inherited DataContracts and won't in upcomming releases, classes have to be directly tagged with `[Stride.Core.DataContract]`.

 ## Getting Started

-Add the Serializer to your csproj.
+Add the Serializer nuget to your csproj.
-Add Stride.Engine to your csproj.
+Add Stride.Engine nuget to your csproj.

 1. **Setup the Serializer**